 Welcome to the course!
 We will be studying the individual and collective factors that affect the decisions that managers make in their everyday work lives.
 Our approach will be descriptive and prescriptive, i.e., we will focus on how managers actually make decisions, as well as how they ought to make decisions to maximize organizational and personal outcomes.
 Regardless of the approach we take, the goal of the course is the same: to improve how you go about planning and implementing decisions, both your own and the people with whom you work.
-Emblematic of the instructional mantra of Columbia Business School - blending theory with practice - the course will be co-taught by a faculty member at CBS (JB) and by long-time senior executives in multiple organizations (SH and JT), both of whom are now Executives-in Residence at CBS.
+Emblematic of the instructional mantra of Columbia Business School - blending theory with practice - the course will be co-taught by a long-time faculty member at CBS (JB) and by a long-time senior executive in multiple organizations (JT), who is now Executive-in Residence at CBS.